Demonstrating Kondo behavior by temperature-dependent scanning tunneling spectroscopy

-In STS, $\TK$ can in principle be determined from $\GammaK$, the halfwidth taken at half maximum (HWHM) of the Kondo peak, since $\kB\TK=\GammaK/3.92$~\cite{Note1,Jacob:2023}.
-However, the conductance spectra ($\didv$) are measured at finite temperatures $T$ where the Kondo peak is strongly broadened, (i) due to the \emph{intrinsic} temperature dependence of the Kondo peak~\cite{Nagaoka:PRL:2002,Osolin:PRB:2013,Jacob:2023}, and (ii) due to the presence of different \emph{extrinsic} broadening mechanisms in the STS measurement~\cite{Gruber:JPCM:2018}.
-Thus, in order to obtain the actual halfwidth $\GammaK$ of the Kondo peak at $T=0$, the measured halfwidths must be extrapolated to zero temperature, which requires knowledge of the low-temperature evolution of the Kondo peak width~\cite{Note2}.
-Attempts to derive an expression for the \emph{intrinsic} temperature dependence of the Kondo peak from Fermi liquid theory~\cite{Nagaoka:PRL:2002} are problematic due to the limitation to very low temperatures $T\ll\TK$ and energies $\omega\ll\GammaK$~\cite{Chen:PRB:2021,Jacob:2023}.
-As a consequence, empirical expressions for the Kondo temperature broadening are often used to fit experimental data, \textit{e.g.}, $\Gamma_\emp(T) = \sqrt{(\alpha \kB T)^2+(2 \kB \TK)^2}$ where $\alpha$ was introduced as an additional fitting parameter instead of $\alpha=\pi$ as it was originally defined in Ref.~\cite{Nagaoka:PRL:2002}.
-Due to the free parameter $\alpha$ and different definitions of $\TK$~\cite{supplemental}, various forms for $\Gamma_\emp(T)$ can be found in the literature~\cite{Zhang:NComm:2013,Khajetoorians:NNano:2015,Esat:PRB:2015,Mishra:NNano:2019,Li:PRL:2020,Turco:JACSAu:2023}.
+Attempts to derive an analytic expression for the temperature dependence of the Kondo peak from Fermi liquid theory~\cite{Nagaoka:PRL:2002} were shown to be problematic due to the limitation to very low temperatures $T\ll\TK$ and energies $\omega\ll\GammaK$~\cite{Chen:PRB:2021,Jacob:PRB:2023}.
+As a consequence, empirical expressions for the temperature-dependent Kondo linewidth are often used to fit experimental data, \textit{e.g.}, $\Gamma_\emp(T) = \sqrt{(\alpha \kB T)^2+2 (\kB \TKN)^2}$ where $\alpha$ was introduced as an additional fitting parameter instead of $\alpha=\pi$ as originally defined in Ref.~\cite{Nagaoka:PRL:2002}.
+Due to the free parameter $\alpha$ and different definitions for the Kondo temperature (\textit{e.g.} $\TKN = 2.77\, \TK$)~\cite{supplemental}, various forms for $\Gamma_\emp(T)$ can be found in the literature~\cite{Zhang:NComm:2013,Khajetoorians:NNano:2015,Esat:PRB:2015,Mishra:NNano:2019,Li:PRL:2020,Turco:JACSAu:2023}.
 It has also been noted that simple square-root expressions such as $\Gamma_\emp(T)$ cannot capture the universal scaling behavior obtained in accurate numerical renormalization group calculations~\cite{Note3}.

-Recently, an analytic equation for the temperature dependent \emph{intrinsic} linewidth of the Kondo peak was derived from a novel theoretical Ansatz for the renormalized self-energy that extends the temperature and energy range beyond the Fermi liquid regime~\cite{Jacob:2023}:
+Recently, an analytic equation for the temperature-dependent linewidth of the Kondo peak was derived from a novel theoretical Ansatz for the renormalized self-energy that extends the temperature and energy range beyond the Fermi liquid regime~\cite{Jacob:PRB:2023}: